 - The student develops the ability to articulate computer science concepts.

-Requirements for the Majors in Computer Science.
-Susquehanna offers two degree programs in computer science.
+Requirements for the Bachelor of Arts in Computer Science.
 To earn the Bachelor of Arts degree in computer science, students successfully complete, with grades of C- or better, the equivalent of the following 54 semester hours:

 |Semester Hours||View Full Course Catalog >>|